xshipcc/xeva/README.md

 > Examples: `http://your-gemini-proxy.com`

-Override Gemini api request base url. **To avoid server-side proxy url leaks, links in front-end pages will not be overwritten. **
+Override the Gemini api request base url. **In order to avoid server-side proxy url leakage, the value in the front-end page will not be overwritten and affected. **

 #### `NEXT_PUBLIC_GEMINI_MODEL_LIST` (optional)